anttihirvonen/aaltowebplus/README.md

 # A?alto Web+

 A?alto Web+ provides better user experience for web services (Noppa/Oodi) provided by Aalto University.
-Supports Firefox/Chrome.
+The modifications to these services are made using so called user scripts that are supported by Firefox and Chrome.
+User scripts are scripts that make on-the-fly changes to specific web pages on the client side (in this case in the browser), typically to change their appearance or to add or modify functionality.

 Current version includes: